 Last on our list today is the Hammerhead 360 Vibration Damping Stem from XC Gear.
 This is another technology that has come from motorbikes, evolving from the MAKO 360 vibration damping bar mount for motocross.
 It also makes use of elastomers that sit at the stem-handlebar interface.

 The brand claim that the elimination of any metal-to-metal contact between the handlebars and the rest of the bike results in greatly reduced vibrations transferred to the rider’s hands.
 They say it reduces the stress on your wrists, hands and arms when you hit bumps.
 Less stress equates to less fatigue which, in theory, equates to riding faster for longer.
 What’s not to love?

 We’ve not put this to the test yet.
 Pick up the 45mm reach, 31.8mm clamp stem for $399.99 to try it for yourself.

-Next week on “How to Reduce Arm Pump”, we’re tackling the problem on the cheap(ish), again.
+Next time on “How to Reduce Arm Pump”, we’re tackling the problem on the cheap(ish), again.
 We’ll take a look at how you can optimize your cockpit setup with the correct bar dimensions, materials and grips to best suit your anatomy.